Primary Care through UCSF Health

 What is the registration process for new patients?

-What is the process once a student completes the intake web form?
+What is the process once a student schedules a 15-minute appointment?

 How long will it take to establish care at UCSF Health with a PCP?